benelsen/covid19lu/README.md

 ## [timeline.csv](timeline.csv)

+This file has been condensed to a single entry by day and contains additional columns.

 - `hospitalized`, `critical`

-  this includes patients transferred to Luxembourg (`critical_transfer`) from neighboring regions to accurately reflect hospital bed occupation
+  this includes patients transferred to Luxembourg (`critical_transfer`) from neighbouring regions to accurately reflect hospital bed occupation

 - `days_1c`, `days_10c`, `days_100c`, `days_10d`